Updated: Nov 8, 2020

-Carbon Active Filters work similarly to membrane filters as they are composed of carbon grains, that purify the airflow.
+Carbon Active Filters work similarly to membrane filters as they are composed of carbon grains that purify the airflow.

 As a common membrane filter though, carbon active filters reach saturation after a certain amount of time (depending on their size and thickness) and must be replaced.

-The most used are:
+The most commonly used are:

-● Burners, when enough oxygen is present.
+● Burners - when enough oxygen is present.

 This technology allows a flow of clean air since all the particles in contact with the colony have either been digested or washed away by the water flow.

-Independent, validated tests show a significant reduction in pollutants in the environment in which the filter is installed.
+Independent validations show a significant reduction in pollutants in the environment in which the filter is installed.

-U-Earth technology is also significantly more appealing to corporate and industrial customers since it can easily be scaled to solve specific problems and meet different needs.
+U-Earth's biotechnology is also significantly more appealing to corporate and industrial customers since it can easily be scaled to solve specific problems and meet different needs.